NextEra Energy Inc. (NEE)'s Financial Results Comparing With Companhia Energetica de Minas Gerais (NYSE:CIG) | New Business Observer

 |0.00

-The shares of both NextEra Energy Inc. and Companhia Energetica de Minas Gerais are owned by institutional investors at 79.5% and 10.8% respectively.
-NextEra Energy Inc.’s share held by insiders are 0.2%.
-Comparatively, insiders own roughly 1% of Companhia Energetica de Minas Gerais’s shares.
+Roughly 79.5% of NextEra Energy Inc. shares are owned by institutional investors while 10.8% of Companhia Energetica de Minas Gerais are owned by institutional investors.
+About 0.2% of NextEra Energy Inc.’s share are owned by insiders.
+Comparatively, Companhia Energetica de Minas Gerais has 1% of it’s share owned by insiders.

 Performance